microsoft/code-with-engineering-playbook/source-control/git.md

 git stash pop
 ```

-Or you can simply move the current state into a new branch:
+Or you can move the current state into a new branch:

 ```bash
 git stash branch <new_branch_to_save_changes>